oracle-livelabs/developer/dotnet-adb-quickstart/clean-up/clean-up.md

 For the purpose of this lab, an always free Oracle Autonomous Transaction Processing database instance named DEMOATP will be deleted.
 The compute host, Web-Server, and VCN, OCI\_HOL\_VCN will then be terminated.

-Estimated Time - 10 minutes
+Estimated lab time - 5 minutes

 ### Objectives